sta97/tigerhacks2022/README.md

 We had difficulty coordinating tasks since the strategy game project was Devin's initiative and it was difficult to know how to approach building game components without a clear direction for the game.

 ## Accomplishments that we're proud of
-Making a project over the weekend.
-Having fun and participating in events.
+- Making a project over the weekend!
+- Having fun and participating in events.

 ## What we learned
+- Sometimes Unity doesn't make things simpler.
+- It's very helpful to have a plan for a project and the "project manager" role for a team can be significant in how a team coordinates.
+- Going several steps into a process when one of the early steps had a problem can cause a significant time loss.
+- Unity has a [Tilemap](https://docs.unity3d.com/Manual/class-Tilemap.html) package!

+## What's next for DoNothing Games Co
+Devin started a hobby project he'd been wanting to start for a while and may continue working on it in the future.

 ## What's next for Ruby on Rails
 Devin started a hobby project he'd been wanting to start for a while and may continue working on it in the future.